single-spa/single-spa.js.org/docs/starting-from-scratch.md

 ### 5.b Setup NavBar

-Now that we have registered our application, let's create a new *navBar/* folder in the *src* directory to contain *navBar.app.js* and *root.component.js* files.
+Now that we have registered our application, let's create a new *navBar/* folder in the *src/* directory to contain *navBar.app.js* and *root.component.js* files.

 From the root directory: